 Create your own using our simple online form.
 You will have a customisable and ready to use Cease and Desist letter in under 5 minutes.

 Need to send someone a Cease and Desist letter?
-Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 600+ expert lawyers or to get answers to your legal questions.
+Contact a LawPath consultant on 1800LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our largest online network of expert lawyers or to get answers to your legal questions.